 Lodging – to be pre-approved by the Steering Committee based on location of activity

-Meals – a maximum of $35 per day with itemized receipts provided Need to make sure we are including something in here re WHO Code compliance.
+Meals – a maximum of $35 per day with itemized receipts provided

+H. Funding **do we need a section about this?
+Trying to procure private funding, etc?
+Need to make sure we are including something in here re WHO Code compliance.

 Voted on 6.12.23